wp-plugins/just-one-category/readme.txt

 Tested up to: 2.6
 Stable tag: 1.0

+On a category's archive page, displays only the posts directly in that category, not in any sub-categories.

+== Description ==

 Just One Category will cause WordPress to display on a category archive page *only* those posts which are direct members of that category, i.e. this plugin will exclude from that category page all posts which belong to any of that